m50d/m50d.github.com/_posts/2014-08-28-nothing-of-value.md

 Characters are one place where the flaws with *Akuma no Riddle* are clearer.
 I've long thought that

-[1] I'm basing this off five episodes' watching.
+[1] I'm basing this off five episodes' watching; while I will unfortunately be socially obliged to watch the remainder, I'm happy to declare it irredeemable.
+More to the point, I need to express my burning rage and hate.